-We determined that the contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR shareholders is not indexed to our stock under Accounting Standards Codification ("ASC") 815-40 and are therefore required to be accounted for as liabilities and remeasured at fair value each reporting period, with changes in fair value reported as a component of other income (expense).
+We determined that the contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR stockholders was not indexed to our stock under Accounting Standards Codification ("ASC") 815-40 and was therefore required to be accounted for as a liability and remeasured at fair value each reporting period, with changes in fair value reported as a component of other income (expense).
+Our achievement period for the earn-out expired on August 25, 2023 as the Triggering Event did not occur during the two-year period following the close date of the Business Combination.
+As such, Old eFFECTOR stockholders and option holders are no longer eligible to receive Earn-Out shares as of August 25, 2023 and the value of the earn-out liability is zero as of September 30, 2023.
+The resulting reduction in value was recorded as a gain on change in fair value of the earn-out liability and included within the consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2023.